-In October 2019, the Company entered into a Common Stock Purchase Agreement (the 2019 Purchase Agreement) with Aspire Capital which provides that, upon the terms and subject to the conditions and limitations set forth in the 2019 Purchase Agreement, Aspire Capital is committed to purchase up to an aggregate of \$15.0 million of shares of the Company's common stock solely at the Company's request from time to time during a 30 month period and at prices based on the market price at the time of each sale.
-In consideration for entering into the 2019 Purchase Agreement and concurrently with the execution of the 2019 Purchase Agreement, the Company issued 1,426,579 shares of its common stock to Aspire Capital.
-In March 2017, we entered into a common stock purchase agreement (the 2017 Purchase Agreement) with Aspire Capital which provided that, upon the terms and subject to the conditions and limitations of the 2017 Purchase Agreement, Aspire Capital was committed to purchase up to an aggregate of \$21.0 million of shares of our common stock.
-Upon execution of the 2019 Purchase Agreement, the 2017 Purchase Agreement with Aspire Capital was terminated in its entirety and no further sales of our common stock will occur under the 2017 Purchase Agreement.
+In October 2019, as amended in April 2020, the Company entered into a Common Stock Purchase Agreement (the 2019 Purchase Agreement) with Aspire Capital which provides that, upon the terms and subject to the conditions and limitations set forth in the 2019 Purchase Agreement, Aspire Capital is committed to purchase up to an aggregate of \$15.0 million of shares of the Company's common stock solely at the Company's request from time to time during a 30 month period and at prices based on the market price at the time of each sale.
+In consideration for entering into the 2019 Purchase Agreement and concurrently with the execution of the 2019 Purchase Agreement, the Company issued 142,658 shares of its common stock to Aspire Capital.
+As of March 31, 2020, the Company has sold an aggregate 0.2 million shares of common stock under the 2019 Purchase Agreement with Aspire Capital for gross proceeds of \$0.8 million.